PredixDev/px-widths-design/README.md

-# Widths design
+# px-widths-design

 The Predix UI Widths module is a series of width helper classes that you can use to size things like grid systems.

 ## Dependencies

-Predix UI's Widths module depends on two other Px modules:
+The `px-widths-design` module depends on two other Px modules:

 * [px-functions-design](https://github.com/PredixDev/px-functions-design)
 * [px-widths-tools-design](https://github.com/PredixDev/px-widths-tools-design)

 ## Installation

-Install using Bower:
+Install using bower:

     bower install --save px-widths-design